relata/relata-prototype/README.md

 * `aboutUrl`: URL to be used for the "About" link on top navbar.
 Default: `https://culanth.org/engagements/relata`.
 * `duplicateWorkThreshold`: The app uses a simple fuzzy text comparison of Chicago author-date citations to prevent the creation of duplicate works.
 (See the function `rejectDuplicateWork` in `src/services/works/works.hooks.js`.)
 This setting should be a fractional number between 0 and 1 representing the text similarity threshold at which two works are considered duplicates.
 Default: `0.67`.
+* `landingWorks`: The works that may appear in the landing page.
+This setting is an array of candidate selectors, e.g., `["7", "doi:10.1111/amet.12129"]`.
+If there are multiple candidates, the frontend picks one at random.
+If this setting is empty, the frontend uses the work with `id = 1`.
 * `oauthProviders`: Use this to define which OAuth providers are shown to the user, and in what order.
 Defaults: `zotero`, `mendeley`, `github`, and `google`.
   + Note: Adding further OAuth providers is complex, and requires additions to the backend code and database.
 This config setting is mostly a convenient way to hide or re-order the default providers.
 * `types`: Relation types to make available for user selection.
 Each type should include the following properties: